Nonprofit Leadership Graduate Certificate

 - Grand Valley library's endowed Johnson Collection for Philanthropy and Nonprofit Leadership, which is one of the country's best collections on the nonprofit sector.

-- Ideal for the busy professional, this certificate can be completed fully online.
+- Ideal for the busy professional, this certificate can be completed online or in a hybrid format.

 Location & Format

 All classes for this program can be completed online or a combination on in-seat and online.Formats:

 The certificate requires the completion of 15 credit hours of graduate study:

 - PNH 662 - Nonprofit Financial Management